Who can volunteer?

-What is the typical group size?
+What is the typical group size for a volunteer trip?

 Group sizes vary depending on clinic location.
 In general, group sizes range from 16 to 18 volunteers.
 Small Adventure trips feature smaller teams of up to 10 volunteers.

-Is there a minimum age requirement?
+Is there a minimum age requirement to volunteer internationally?

-The minimum age to volunteer is 14.
+The minimum age to volunteer overseas is 14.
 For families with youth under the age of 14, please call our office and speak with one of our Country Coordinators directly.

-What skills do I need to volunteer?
+What skills do I need to volunteer in a dental mission trip?

+GDR has volunteer opportunities for dentists, hygienists and non-medical volunteers.
 We require our clinical volunteers to be fully licensed.
 We follow all guidelines set forth by the ADA® (American Dental Association) in terms of licensure.

 General volunteers are trained on-site during the project briefing.

-GDR does not require previous volunteer experience.
-The most important skills needed are an open mind and a willingness to be a team player and work hard!
-All volunteers are trained in Global Dental Relief’s model of care at the beginning of each project and supported throughout the entire experience.
+All global volunteers are trained in Global Dental Relief’s model of care at the beginning of each service trip and supported throughout the entire project.

-Last minute openings do occur — contact our office directly to find out if there is an opening on a specific trip.
+Last minute openings do occur — contact our office directly to find out if there is an opening on a specific volunteer trip.

-Can I fundraise money for my trip?
+Can I fundraise money for my dental mission trip?

 Additionally, we provide a personal payment link for all volunteers to make fundraising easy and user friendly for those who wish to contribute!